RedhawkSDR/libRfSimulators/README.md

     make -j
     sudo make install

+Notes:

+* You may need to modify the `LD_LIBRARY_PATH` environment variable, as is indicated in the output of the final installation step (`sudo make install`).
-See details below regarding required configuration files.
+* See details below regarding required configuration files.

 # The FM RDS Simulator